sberczuk/node-docker-multi-repo/README.md

 Small project to solve a problem around managing a multi repo build and also to learn more about Node JS command Lines and async calls.

+Also a chance to experiment with mult ssh keys